Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 Then we asked Mr. K if he thought it would be enough for two people and that it was a reasonable

 ### 2024-01-04 - Brief description
+In class we further discussed our proposal and added to our technical details and pacing.
+We sorted out which data types we would use and decided that we would use two structs.

+For homework I
 ## Riasat Audhy

 ### 2024-01-03 - Brief description